syousry6/Runway-CICD/README.md

-#Runway CICD
+# unway CICD

-It is required to do the following:
+## Using this module you can create the following

 1. Create a runway project to deploy 2 CloudFormation templates that create the following resources: